 Preliminary site plans show an 11,000-square-foot, multi-tenant building with space for six new businesses on the southern portion of the property and a standalone 2,000-square-foot restaurant building to the north—each with their own drive-thrus.

-Already, Tropical Smoothie Café and Rise’n Roll Bakery have singed leases to open at The Avenue, Joe Farr, founder of JDF Development, told IBJ.
+Already, Tropical Smoothie Café and Rise’n Roll Bakery have signed leases to open at The Avenue, Joe Farr, founder of JDF Development, told IBJ.
 Both currently operate at The Yard at Fishers District and have three other central Indiana locations.

 Other tenants with a presence at The Yard could also open at The Avenue, with Farr saying he has letters of intent in hand from other businesses with locations in Fishers.
 He declined to provide further details.